ryanallen/articles/markdown/UXPin/app-design-process.md

 For surveys I enjoy using Google Forms.
 You can create branches in your surveys which allows you to avoid wasting the participants time and increases the chances of getting more valuable answers.
 For example, in [the previous Google Survey](https://docs.google.com/a/dappergentlemen.com/spreadsheets/d/1hZ45IGdXA_4tlDz28T2l5XNe1fmfDAZgpuh9hBndXyU/edit?usp=sharing), I was able to collect data from over 100 participants who were given the option to provide me with extra demographic and psychographic information at the end if they chose to, which further helps to identify our core target audience.

-###Competitor Analysis

->"So it is said that if you know your enemies and know yourself, you can win a hundred battles without a single loss." - The Art of War by Sun Tzu

-A competitor analysis is used to define who your competitors are, what solutions they provide to what problems, understand their and your own values, and further refine your ideal target users.

-There are many ways you can conduct a competitor analysis like conducting a content inventory of competitors in our space, conducting a [S.W.O.T. analysis](https://en.wikipedia.org/wiki/SWOT_analysis), and the [Porter 5 Forces Analysis](https://www.youtube.com/watch?v=3AD-M5GqalM).

-At the most basic, ensure you inventory at least three of your closest competitors.
-Who has what?
-Be mindful not to stray too far from your identified user needs.
-Don't let this become a feature list you view as requirements.

-As an example, for this app I spent over 100 hours analyzing the content in some of my competitors products, from cognitive behavioral therapy to guided meditations, to see how their messages aligned with the needs of my users from the needs I gathered from my users needs.

 4. Identify Users Demo and Psychographics